jif078/ECE285/README.md

 Install package 'tensorflow ' a s follow :
 $ pip install -- user tensorflow

+To use the VGG modude users need to download the pretrained matrix "imagenet-vgg-verydeep-19.mat".
+The file is big(510Mb), so we will attach it along with the project in the email.
+Please download the matrix in your module before running the code
+The matrix can also be dowloaded directly from http://www.vlfeat.org/matconvnet/pretrained/

 Code organization
 =================
-ECE285_main. ipynb -- Run the style transfer transfer module(with hyper parameters to produce each cases in our report), depends on each case it may take a long time, there will be comments along with the code
+ECE285_main. ipynb -- Run the style transfer transfer module and produce figure 6 (b) in our report(take less than 2 munite to run).
+The same module can produce all the results're showed in the report.
+There are comment along with the prarameters to produce each case.
+In some case, it may take more an 30 munites to produce the result.

-ECE285_demo. ipynb -- Reproduce all the pictures we used and also the results that we obtained, there will be comment along with the code
+input_main/ -- folder that contain all the content and style images

 images / content.jpg -- content image

 images / style.jpg -- style

-output/... -- generated image after every 1000 iterations
+output/... -- folder that contain generated image